gisaia/arlas_cli/docs/docs/started.md

 In the following tutorial, you will see how to:

-- Generate an elasticsearch mapping based on json objects
+- Generate an Elasticsearch mapping based on json objects
-- Add the mapping in elasticsearch
+- Add the mapping in Elasticsearch
-- List the elasticsearch indices
+- List the Elasticsearch indices
-- Add (index) data in the elasticsearch index
+- Add (index) data in the Elasticsearch index
 - Get the structure of the mapping
 - Add a collection in ARLAS
 - List the ARLAS collections
 - Get the structure of a ARLAS collection
 - Delete a collection from ARLAS
-- Delete a mapping from elasticsearch
+- Delete a mapping from Elasticsearch
 - Add, describe, get, list and delete an entry from ARLAS Persistence
 - List, create, describe and delete a configuration for `arlas_cli`